All Products

 x-oss-meta-location

-You can add the x-oss-meta-* header when you create an Appendable object.
+You can add x-oss-meta-* when you create an Appendable object.
 You cannot include this parameter in subsequent append operations.
-A parameter prefixed with x-oss-meta-* is considered metadata.
+If you configure a parameter that starts with the x-oss-meta-* prefix, the parameter is treated as metadata.

-Metadata size limit: An object can have multiple metadata entries, but the total size of all metadata cannot exceed 8 KB.
+Metadata size limit: An object can have multiple metadata records, but the total size of all metadata cannot exceed 8 KB.

-Metadata naming convention: Dashes (-), digits, and lowercase letters (a-z) are supported.
+Metadata naming conventions: Metadata names can contain hyphens (-), digits, and lowercase letters (a-z).
 Uppercase letters are converted to lowercase letters.
 Other characters, including underscores (_), are not supported.

 x-oss-tagging